-Accurate prediction of optimal harvest dates is important to maximize crop yields as maturity approaches.
-Yield loss occurs if harvest occurs in advance of, or is delayed – both scenarios are undesirable.
+Accurate prediction of optimal harvest dates is important to maximize crop yields and quality as maturity approaches.
+Yield loss can occur if harvest is done too early or too late – both scenarios are undesirable.
 If the crops are harvested prematurely, high residual moisture makes it prone to mildew and other pests during storage.
 The harvest quality then deterioates, leading to a serious decrease in yield.
 If cereals are harvested too late, the quality declines severely (Xu et al. 2019, Zude et al. 2002, Mutanga et al. 2013, Meng et al. 2013).

-Optimising the harvest date is vital for most farm managers and farmers – and it is predominant, in Europe, India or Africa.
-It allows us to set up a harvest schedule for each crop type, thus, also mitigating difficulties in manpower and machinery availability, logistics and storage as well as providing important statistics about the location and origin of the crop (where will the crops be harvested first?).
+Optimising the harvest date is vital for most farm managers and farmers.
+It allows to set up a harvest schedule for each crop type, thus, also mitigating difficulties in manpower and machinery availability, logistics and storage as well as providing important statistics about the location and origin of the crop (where will the crops be harvested first?).

-To provide a practical solution to all these implications, we developed a harvest maturity and scheduling service.
+To provide a practical solution to all these implications, we developed a harvest maturity and scheduling service for grains.
 It uses spectral indices sensitive to crop senescence to rank all parcels on a desired date (during the ripening stage, at the end of the season) according to their harvest readiness and even allows a forecast.
 The benefits of such service are obvious:

 - Understanding crop maturity status